Dustin Hoffman: 1990–1999: Established actor

-2010s
+2010–present

 He appears in Little Fockers, the critically panned yet financially successful 2010 sequel to Meet the Fockers.
 However, his character plays a significantly smaller role than in the previous installment.
 In 2011, Hoffman reprised his role as Master Shifu in the commercially and critically successful animated film Kung Fu Panda 2.
-On the review aggregator site Rotten Tomatoes, the film has an approval rating of 81% based on 169 reviews, and an average rating of 6.9/10.
-The site's critical consensus reads, "The storyline arc may seem a tad familiar to fans of the original, but Kung Fu Panda 2 offers enough action, comedy, and visual sparkle to compensate."
-On another aggregator site, Metacritic, the film has a weighted average score of 67 out of 100 based on 31 critics, indicating "generally favorable reviews".
-The film was a financial success making more money than the previous film, Kung Fu Panda.
-The film made $666 million at the worldwide Box Office.
-The film was also nominated for the Academy Award for Best Animated Feature.

 In 2012, Hoffman's audiobook recording of Jerzy Kosinski's Being There was released at Audible.com.
 Hoffman starred in the HBO horse racing drama Luck, as a man involved in bookmaking and casino operations.
 Luck was canceled in March 2012 after three horses died on set.

 In 2012, Hoffman made his directorial debut with Quartet, starring Maggie Smith, Tom Courtenay, Pauline Collins, Billy Connolly, and Michael Gambon.
 The BBC comedy-drama premiered at the 2012 Toronto Film Festival where it earned respectable reviews from critics.
-The film is certified fresh on Rotten Tomatoes, earning an 80%, with the critical consensus reading, "It's sweet, gentle, and predictable to a fault, but Dustin Hoffman's affectionate direction and the talented cast's amiable charm make Quartet too difficult to resist."
 Smith was nominated for Golden Globe for her performance.
 In 2015, Hoffman starred in Roald Dahl's Esio Trot, a BBC television film adaptation of Roald Dahl's classic novel, adapted by Richard Curtis and co-starring Judi Dench.
 Hoffman received an Emmy Award for Best Performance by an Actor.
+In 2016, he once again lent his voice to Master Shifu in the animated feature Kung Fu Panda 3.

 In 2017, Hoffman starred in Noah Baumbach's Netflix film The Meyerowitz Stories alongside Adam Sandler, Ben Stiller, Elizabeth Marvel and Emma Thompson.
 The film premiered at the Cannes Film Festival on May 21, 2017, where it received a four-minute standing ovation.

-The film received a 97% on Rotten Tomatoes, with the consensus reading, "The Meyerowitz Stories (New and Selected) observes the family dynamic through writer-director Noah Baumbach's bittersweet lens and the impressive efforts of a remarkable cast".

 In 2017, Hoffman was honored with the Gotham Awards Tribute alongside Sofia Coppola, Nicole Kidman, Edward Lachman.
 Hoffman was introduced by Elizabeth Marvel.